 The US Federal Reserve improved its projections for economic growth and unemployment on Wednesday after it kept its benchmark interest rate unchanged as expected.

-The central bank now expects the economy to contract between 5.5% or grow 1% in 2020, an improvement from previous estimates of a 10% to 4.2% contraction made in June.
+The central bank expects the economy to expand 6.5% in 2021, a significant improvement from its previous estimate of 4.2% made in December.

 The American economy shrank at an annual rate of 31.7% during the second quarter, the largest quarterly contraction on record because of the coronavirus pandemic.
 While the unemployment rate stood at 8.4% in August, the central bank also made revisions to those projections.